tinode/chat/docs/faq.md

 ### Q: How to create a `root` user?<br/>
-**A**: starting with Tinode version 0.18.0 the root access can be granted to a user by running the following command:
+**A**: Starting with Tinode version 0.18 the `root` access can be granted to a user by running the following command:
 ```sh
 ./tinode-db -auth=ROOT -uid=usrAbcDef123 -scheme=basic
 ```
-Where `usrAbcDef123` is ID of the user to update.
+Where `usrAbcDef123` is the ID of the user to update.

-For older versions the `root` access can be granted to a user only by executing a database query.
+In version 0.17 and older the `root` access can be granted to a user only by executing a database query.
 First create or choose the user you want to promote to `root` then execute the query:
 * RethinkDB:
 ```js
 r.db('tinode').table('auth').get('basic:login-of-the-user-to-make-root').update({authLvl: 30})